-Make a lasting impact this summer by using your skills and expertise to help America’s National Parks thrive through the highly-selective National Parks Business Plan Internship (BPI).
+Want to make a lasting impact this summer?
+Consider using your skills and expertise to help America’s National Parks continue to thrive through the highly-selective summer Business Plan Internship (BPI).

 "Simply put, the BPI program allows you to get out there!
 The structure and support you receive from the Business Management Group is balanced by the understanding that your work on the ground will reveal the data, perspectives, and insights necessary to help park leaders navigate their largest challenges.
 The projects allow you to take all of your previous experience and consulting techniques and apply them in a place where the opportunity for impact is massive.
 Getting to spend a summer out there, in one of our nation's treasured parks, all the while driving the process and the answer, is even more rewarding than you'd think." - Jeff Wannop, past NPS BPI consultant

 The National Parks BPI program is open to graduate students who are currently enrolled in business, public policy, environmental management, public administration, and related programs.